Skip to main content

 California also applies a stricter duties test for administrative exemptions, requiring that the employee’s primary duty involve work in administration of the business, not just any administrative work.
 The distinction matters significantly in classification decisions.

 For workers dealing with California wage and hour violations, these enhanced protections often mean the difference between recovering thousands in unpaid overtime or walking away empty-handed.
+And for New York workers, overtime pay laws in California and New York covers the parallel state-level protections available outside of federal law.

 Red Flags You May Be Misclassified as Exempt